sozialhelden/a11yjson/docs/best-practices/copytext-accessibility.md

 `say -v Dan "Pl.
 9 3/4 -> Hogsmeade"`

 Then press Enter.
 Experience the cringy but mystifying situation of a British passenger listening to their VoiceOver assistant, which states aloud: "Pee Ell Nine.
 Three Stroke Four to Hogsmeade."
 It sounds like an intriguing riddle!
 The pronunciation "Platform nine three quarters to Hogsmeade" would make more sense, however.
-They would assist the rider to reach the picturesque little village in time. 🧙‍♀️
+It would assist the rider to reach the picturesque little village in time. 🧙‍♀️

 With some typographic polishing and [accessibility labels](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute), we achieve a visual and auditory improvement: